What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 18:00 / End of daytime program

-Sometimes the group arranges a last night dinner together.
+19:30 / Sometimes the group arranges a last night dinner together.
 Sometimes even a night out afterwards.
-Our guide will be happy to advise about the possibilities.
+If the group wants to do a collective dinner, we'll be happy to extend driving services to include transportation for that.

 map havana photo tour